There’s nothing like waking up one late-winter day to a field of gorgeous crocus blooms in your own backyard.

 In midwinter or early spring, depending on your zone, plant them in trenches three inches deep.

 Crocus corms need chilling because as they are native to regions with cold winter temperatures, and they require a cold period in order to start pushing through the earth and flowering.

 Unlike other plants, crocuses don’t mind company.
 For bright clumps of blooms, plant them in groups of three to nine corms.

 First, choose a sunny or partly shady area.

-Then dig a trench three inches deep if you live in USDA Zones 6-8, or four inches deep for Zones 3-5, to provide extra insulation.
+Then dig a trench three inches deep if you live in USDA Zones 6 to 8, or four inches deep for Zones 3 to 5, to provide extra insulation.
 Place the corms in the trench, flat side down and about two inches apart.